N1cEiner/hicointest/source/API-WaaS-V2/api_tsolution.rst

 b) Miner's fee: Miner's fee (in some currencies) shall be borne by the three parties when withdrawing coins to the address of non-WAAS alliance and using the block chain network.
 This part of capital expenditure can be viewed directly in the coin withdrawal order;

-c) C.	Distribution fee: temporarily not charged.
+c) Distribution fee: temporarily not charged.